 Possible scenarios for which Federal government spectrum users may have to address complaints from unlicensed users largely fall into two categories: (1) Legacy, "untethered" Part 15 systems that do not reflect the current state of technology, and generally do not have the flexibility to respond quickly when primary users change operating conditions in a band (e.g., garage door openers.).
-(2) Newer unlicensed technologies (e.g., database-dependent cognitive radios) for which the implications of Part 15 rules to Federal users may require real-world operating experience to fully understand (e.g., 5 GHz dopplers).
+(2) Newer unlicensed technologies (e.g., database-dependent cognitive radios) for which the implications of Part 15 rules to Federal users may require real-world operating experience to fully understand (e.g., 5 GHz Dopplers).

-Lessening Onus on Consumers: Both the cases of garage door opener interference and interference from unlicensed devices into 5 GHz weather radar bands underscore the limitations of consumers' ability to identify, in real-time, sources of interference.
-Given the extent to which even less expensive unlicensed equipment is now connected to the Internet, consumer education per se will become less relevant if connected equipment has requirements to, for example, "call home" to proactively manage interference issues and thus prevent performance degradation in the first place.
+Relative Lessening of Onus on Consumers: Both the cases of garage door opener interference and interference from unlicensed devices into 5 GHz weather radar bands underscore the limitations of consumers' ability to identify, in real-time, sources of interference.
+Given the extent to which even less expensive unlicensed equipment is now connected to the Internet, consumer education per se will become less important if connected equipment has requirements to, for example, "call home" to proactively manage interference issues and thus prevent performance degradation in the first place.
 Under this scenario, technology-based solutions mean that the onus for identifying interference would not be on the consumer.
 In the case of garage door openers, the interference was relatively easy to identify given the volume of complaints and proximity to military installations.

 However, on a going forward basis, sources of interference are likely to be more dispersed, complex and difficult to pinpoint.
-Garage door openers highlight the extent to which - even when a source of interference is known - the implications to users may not be easy to predict.
+Garage door openers highlight the extent to which - even when a source of interference is known - the implications to users may not be easy to anticipate.
 A 2005 FCC Public Notice on the garage door issue said: "It is not possible to predict in advance which specific users or locations near military bases may experience interference, because of the variety of technical characteristics of garage door controls and configuration of the mobile radio systems."1 Regarding the 5 GHz Doppler radar scenario, this interference case also points to the challenges of enforcement when - intentionally or inadvertently - unlicensed users are creating interference for authorized Federal users.

 Increasing Connectedness of "Things": While consumer education is always useful in reducing unexpected behaviors, a better approach may be to make sure that a consumer is not required to be in the loop for mitigation efforts when problems occur.
-Looking forward, it would seem likely that the vast majority of sharing opportunities will involve devices that are inherently connected to the Internet in some way.
-The demand for spectrum is driven largely by the desire to provide higher bandwidth and more ubiquitous communications solutions, which means that cases like the legacy garage door opener problem are not likely to be the primary reason to do future sharing.
+Looking forward, the vast majority of sharing opportunities are likely to involve devices that are inherently connected to the Internet in some way, or at least capable of connecting.
+The demand for spectrum is driven largely by the desire to provide higher bandwidth and more ubiquitous communications solutions, which means that use cases like the legacy garage door opener problem are not likely to be the primary reason to do future sharing.
 (Indeed, even for garage doors, future whole home management solutions are likely to use real communications rather than signaling to do things like opening doors.
-This would be along the lines of using your smart phone to replace garage door openers, locks, and security system enabling.)
+For example, multi-purpose and connected devices such as smart phones could replace garage door openers, locks, and security system enabling.)